orhanobut/wasp/README.md

 #Wasp
 Wasp is a wrapper for network libraries in order to make it simple.
 Currently volley is used as default current network stack.
-The idea is to get rid of request classes and gather them into one place and easy to access with the maximum readability and easiness.
-The idea is the same with retrofit (Thanks).
+The idea is to get rid of request classes and gather them into one place and easy to access them.
+Is it customizable for every situation and you don't need to struggle with json converter as well.

 ###Add dependency
 ```groovy